Music Lesson Registration is now open! Please register as soon as possible to secure a place for your child/ren.

-Music lessons for the autumn term will start in the week beginning the 18th September 2017.
-If a pupil joins a lesson part way through the term you will receive verbal confirmation followed by a Booking Confirmation letter.
-Please check your booking confirmation for your start date.
+Music lessons for the autumn term will start in the week beginning the 9th September 2019.
+If a pupil joins a lesson part way through the term you will receive verbal confirmation followed by a Welcome Email along with login details to our Online Music Portal.
+Please check your calendar area on the Online Music Portal for your start date.

-When will I get a music lesson booking confirmation letter for the autumn term?
+When will I get a music lesson welcome email for lessons?

 When will I get my invoice?